metalsmith/remove/README.md

 # @metalsmith/remove

-A [Metalsmith](https://metalsmith.io) plugin to remove files from the build by pattern.
-Uses [micromatch](https://github.com/micromatch/micromatch) for matching.
+A Metalsmith plugin to remove files from the build

 [![metalsmith: core plugin][metalsmith-badge]][metalsmith-url]
 [![npm: version][npm-badge]][npm-url]